telerik/winforms-docs/diagram/diagram-items/connections/connections.md

 You can set the __RadDiagramConnection__ in edit mode by using the __IsInEditMode__ property.
 By default, when an item enters edit mode, the RadDiagramConnection.__Content__ is displayed inside a TextBox control so that you can change its value.
 ![diagram-diagram-items-connections 028](images/diagram-diagram-items-connections028.png)

->note Apart from setting the __IsInEditMode__ property to *true*, you can also enter edit mode by pressing F2 or double-clicking on the connection.
+>tip Apart from setting the __IsInEditMode__ property to *true*, you can also enter edit mode by pressing F2 or double-clicking on the connection.
 For more information please refer to the [Editing]({%slug winforms/diagram/items-manipulation/editing%}) article.
 >